-During the year, the Company has delivered Solvency II reporting including full annual quantitative reporting as at 31 December 2022, as well as the narrative reporting required by Solvency II.
-The Company has a waiver from the Prudential Regulation Authority (PRA) exempting it from preparing a solo Solvency and Financial Condition Report (SFCR).
-Instead, in April 2023, the Company reported publicly through a Group SFCR for Scottish Widows Group Limited.
-The next SFCR will be published in April 2024, in relation to the year ending 31 December 2023.
+During the year, the Company has delivered Solvency II reporting including full annual quantitative reporting as at 31 December 2024, as well as the narrative reporting required by Solvency II.
+The Company has a waiver from the Prudential Regulation Authority (PRA) exempting it from preparing a solo Solvency and Financial Condition Report (SFCR) for each Insurance entity.
+Instead, in April 2024, the Company reported publicly through a Group SFCR for Scottish Widows Group Limited.
+The next SFCR will be published in April 2025.

 The Directors believe that the Company currently has adequate capital resources and will continue to do so in the foreseeable future.
-On a Solvency II basis the regulatory surplus of the Company in excess of capital requirements is £110 million (2022: £106 million).
+On a Solvency II basis the regulatory surplus of the Company in excess of capital requirements is £130 million (2023: £110 million).

-The Solvency II ratio for the Company is 147 per cent (2022: 143 per cent).
+The Solvency II ratio for the Company is 163 per cent (2023: 147 per cent).
 Further information on the capital position of the Company is given in note 22.